gigascience/galaxy-smilefinder/README.md

 The [GigaToolShed](http://gigatoolshed.net) is used to host these Galaxy tools.

+To clone this repository, [Git Large File Storage](https://git-lfs.github.com/) has to be installed and made available on your path.

 ## Folder structure

 There is one directory for each tool which has been wrapped for use in Galaxy